 The Connections tab provides the information on current TCP and UDP connections of the host, state of the connections, remote/local port numbers, and remote/local IP addresses.

 The Dump tab provides the information on the entire data set that can be retrieved from the device via the SNMP protocol.
 The data receiving can take some time (it depends on the device type and performance).
 During this process, you cannot get information on other tabs of the window.

 You can save the retrieved dump data to a CSV file.
 To view the data in details, select a record on the list and make a double-click using your mouse.
 You can navigate through the records by clicking the Prev./Next buttons.

 Warning!
 Installing the SNMP service with its default settings can be potentially dangerous for your computer's security.
 Before continuing with the installation, please learn the SNMP security issues (how to change community strings, etc.).

-To install the SNMP service, open Control panel, then launch Add or remove programs, then select Add/Remove Windows Components, tick off Management and Monitoring Tools and confirm your selection.
-The service will be installed and run.
+To install the SNMP service, open Control panel, then launch Add or remove programs, click Add/Remove Windows Components, select Management and Monitoring Tools, and confirm your selection.
+The service will be installed and started.

 After the installation, please change the default community strings, passwords, etc.